demipixel/dutie/README.md

 ```
 ### Task.depend
 An array of Tasks it depends on to finish.
 Tasks will be removed from the list if they have finished/failed/ended
-The Task cannot be active and run until this array is empty.
+The Task cannot execute until this array is empty.

 ### TaskA.dependOn(TaskB)
 Will push TaskB to TaskA.depend